Established in 1985, the Guild is a vital part of tourism in Washington, DC.

 The Guild is also a member of the World Federation of Tourist Guide Associations.

 The Guild has a Board of Directors, established bylaws, and follows a policies and procedures manual established by the Board with input from member guides.
-The Guild has been following a strategic business plan, developed in 1998 with membership input that is updated every two years.
+The Guild has been following a strategic business plan with membership input that is updated every two years.
 The Guild has a comprehensive professional Code of Ethics, which all members must sign with their annual membership renewal.